skip to Main Content

 How is the test done?

-A tuberculin test is the first test given to check for TB.
+A tuberculin test is done to rule out TB infection.
 This is a two-part test.
 In the first part, a small needle injects a small amount of a harmless test substance under the first layer of skin on your forearm.

 IMG_4153

 Although there is minimal risk, you will be asked to stay in the clinic for 15 minutes following the skin test to see if you experience any allergic reaction.
 The reaction you may get from this is a raised area where the needle was given.
 If this area gets itchy, do not scratch it.
-Instead apply cold (e.g., an ice cube) to this area.
+Instead apply cold (e.g., a cloth) to this area.

 Back To Top